Skip to main content

 Here’s what’s been announced so far:

-• Universal Tariff: Starting April 5, 2025, a baseline 10 percent tariff applies to all imported goods entering the United States.
+• Universal Tariff: Originally scheduled for April 5, a 10% blanket tariff on all imported goods has now been delayed for 90 days.
 This includes raw materials, components, and fully assembled appliances sourced from abroad.

-• Reciprocal Tariffs: Beginning April 9, 2025, 57 countries will face additional tariffs.
+• Reciprocal Tariffs: Reciprocal tariffs for 57 countries are on hold for now.
+But if they go into effect later, they could raise prices on some imported products.
 These rates vary and are based on existing trade deficits with the U.S., making imports from certain countries significantly more expensive.

 Country-by-Country Tariff Rates